woodenzen/blog/now.md

 #### HEALTH & VISION
 - My vision continues to surprise me.
 What I can and what I can not see is a mystery to me.
 - I've been focusing on my step count.
+9,526 average steps per day this week.
 My step count is too low.
 - I've restarted my stretching routine, as exercise is the best medicine.

 ----